AI-Accelerated-Engineering-Bootcamp/copilot-bootcamp-session-5/README.md

 ---

-> 🎉 Happy hacking – fork, watch the workflow, find the Issue, and practice agentic workflows with Copilot.
+> 🎉 Happy hacking – use template, watch the workflow, find the Issue, and practice agentic workflows with Copilot.